-On December 8, 2009, the Tollway issued \$280,000,000 of Toll Highway Senior Priority Revenue Bonds (Taxable 2009 Series B) (Build America Bonds - Direct Payment).
+On December 8, 2009, the Tollway issued \$280,000,000 of Toll Highway Senior Priority Revenue Bonds, Taxable 2009 Series B (Build America Bonds - Direct Payment).
 The Tollway made an irrevocable election to designate the bonds as Build America Bonds pursuant to the provisions of Section 54AA(g) of the Internal Revenue Code of 1986.
 The Tollway covenanted to apply Build America Bonds subsidy payments to the payment of debt service.
 This issuance was the sixth bond sale utilized to finance capital projects in the Congestion-Relief Program.
 The bonds also financed a deposit to the Debt Reserve Account and costs of issuance.
 In connection with the issuance of the bonds, the Tollway deposited \$12,000,000 funds on hand into the debt service account to pay the bond interest due on June 1, 2010 and a portion of the bond interest due on December 1, 2010.
 The bonds mature on December 1, 2034.
 The bonds bear an interest rate of 5.851% and were sold at a price of 100% of the par amount of the bonds.
-The bonds are subject to optional redemption at a redemption price equal to the greater of: (i) 100% of the principal amount of the bonds to be redeemed; and (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of the bonds to be redeemed, discounted to the date on which the bonds are to be redeemed on a semi-annual basis at the yield to maturity as of such redemption date of the United States Treasury security with a constant maturity most nearly equal to the period from the redemption date to the maturity date of the bonds, plus 25 basis points, plus, in each case, accrued interest.
+The bonds are subject to optional redemption at a redemption price equal to the greater of: (i) 100% of the principal amount of the bonds to be redeemed; and (ii) the sum of the present value of the remaining scheduled payments of principal and interest to the maturity date of the bonds to be redeemed, discounted to the date on which the bonds are to be redeemed on a semi-annual basis at the yield to maturity as of such redemption date of the United States Treasury security with a constant maturity most nearly equal to the period from the redemption date to the maturity date of the bonds to be redeemed, plus 25 basis points, plus, in each case, accrued interest.
 The bonds are not insured.

-(s) Series 2010A-1 Bonds
+(q) Series 2010A-1 Bonds

-On July 1, 2010, the Tollway issued \$279,300,000 of Toll Highway Senior Refunding Revenue Bonds (2010 Series A-1).
+On July 1, 2010, the Tollway issued \$279,300,000 of Toll Highway Senior Refunding Revenue Bonds, 2010 Series A-1.
 The bonds refunded \$287,300,000 of the Tollway's \$383,100,000 then-outstanding 2008 Series A-2 Bonds.
 The bonds also financed costs of issuance.
 The bonds were sold as serial bonds maturing on January 1 of each of the years 2018 through 2031 and were sold bearing interest rates ranging from 3.50% to 5.25%.
 The bonds were sold at yields which produced a net Original Issue Premium of \$9,648,275.
 The bonds are subject to optional redemption on or after January 1, 2020 at a redemption price of 100% of the principal amount plus accrued interest.
-In connection with the refunding, the Tollway terminated a variable-to-fixed interest rate exchange (swap) agreement with Depfa Bank plc.
-The swap agreement was in a notional amount of \$287,325,000 and was terminated in its entirety on June 10, 2010.
-The Tollway made a termination payment of \$10,331,527 from Tollway funds on hand in connection with the termination of the swap agreement.
+In connection with the refunding, the Tollway terminated a variable-to-fixed interest rate exchange (swap) agreement associated with the refunded bonds.
+The Tollway made a termination payment of \$10,331,527 from Tollway funds on hand in connection with the swap termination.

-(t) Series 2013A Bonds
+(r) Series 2013A Bonds